xxing9703/optCorr_script/README.md

 ## Usage of optcorr_batch():

-  Run matlab, in command line window, type
+  Run matlab, in command window, type

 <br /> **optcorr_batch();**   this will use all default settings and use FileOpenDiaglog to load in elmaven format (.csv) and output the corrected (.xlsx)
 <br /> **optcorr_batch(name1,value1,name2,value2,...);**    this option allows you to use non-default settings by name-value pairs. examples: